 Sound and Vision: A Secret History of Bicycle Cultures 1869-2013 [ 58:04 ] Download

 In a talk recorded at Friday Late “Eat, Ride, Sleep, Repeat” held earlier this year at the Victoria and Albert Museum in London, Jack Thurston tells a secret history of British bicycle cultures, with help from Ruth Beale, Tim Dawson, Guy Andrews and Patrick Field.

 This is an enhanced podcast with still images accompanying the audio.

 You can also watch it here on Vimeo:

 London Mayor Boris Johnson’s new Vision for Cycling has won widespread praise for its ambition of making London streets more inviting for people on bikes, following the successes of cities like Amsterdam and Copenhagen.
 Jack Thurston is joined by three cycling activists for a look at the details and to share their views on what really needs to be done to make London a safer and more pleasant place to ride a bike.
-Featuring Trevor Parsons, coordinator of Hackney Cyclists, blogger Mark Treasure and ex-London bike messenger Buffalo Bill Chidley
+Featuring Trevor Parsons, coordinator of Hackney Cyclists, blogger Mark Treasure and bike poloist, blogger and former bike messenger Buffalo Bill Chidley

 This year’s Tour de France is the 99th edition of a bicycle race that is rich in meaning and symbolism for the French nation.
-Christopher Thompson is professor of history at Ball State University in Muncie, Indiana and author of a widely acclaimed cultural history of the Tour de France.
+Christopher S. Thompson is professor of history at Ball State University in Muncie, Indiana and author of a widely acclaimed cultural history of the Tour de France.
 He discusses how the race came about in an era of rising nationalism and how the route itself was loaded with political meaning.
 Professor Thompson argues the race projected carefully constructed role models and entrenched traditional gender archetypes.
 More recently, controversies over doping in cycle sport can be linked to concerns about recreational drug use in wider society.